adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #6 'rfce' to start with in each of the components will import the generic first few lines needed for each component

 #7 Start with a generic <p> in each component and then import all the components (with CTRL + SPACEBAR) in the App.js file

+#8 Add a bit of generic css to each of the component.css files in order to better see the different components

+#9 Install @material-ui/core on the front-end to be able to import icons.
+Also install @material-ui/icons